 The Tax Benefits of Making Charitable Gifts While Alive

 The tax benefits of charitable giving accrue to most of us for gifts made during life rather than those at death.
 This is because lifetime gifts may be deducted from your income for tax purposes (up to a limit of 50% of your adjusted growth income, with a 30% limitation for some specific types of charities).
 So, for instance, if you are in the 33% federal tax bracket, a third of whatever you give away will be made up by lower taxes.
-If you give away $1,000, you will reduce your federal income tax by $330, reducing the after-tax cost of the gift to $770.
+If you give away $1,000, you will reduce your federal income tax by $330, lowering the after-tax cost of the gift to $770.
 The tax savings will be even greater if you live in a state with its own income tax, since you will also receive a state income tax deduction.
 Of course, as with all tax deductions, the higher your income, the higher your tax bracket, and the bigger your charitable deduction.
 In addition, to take advantage of the charitable deduction at all, you have to itemize your deductions.
+Especially after the most recent tax bill which increased the standard deduction to $12,000 for single taxpayers and $24,000 for married couples filing jointly.
 These are two reasons that the charitable deduction generally favors wealthier taxpayers, since they are more likely to benefit from itemization as well as the tax reduction due to their higher tax bracket.

 Of course, this calculation is irrelevant to most people who don’t have federally taxable estates.
 While the deduction will also be available if you live in a state with its own estate tax which kicks in at a lower threshold, the state estate tax rate is likely to substantially lower than the federal tax rate, reducing the benefit of this deduction.